facebookarchive/facebook-swift-sdk/ROADMAP.md

 #### Q: Can I continue to use the Objective-C SDK if I'm a Swift Developer?
 - Yes but over time you will see warnings and ultimately deprecations of methods called from the Objective-C SDK.

+#### Q: I was using the [Swift SDK](https://github.com/facebook/facebook-swift-sdk), but now nothing compiles
+- You might be able to get some guidance on what changes you'll have to make based on [this commit](https://github.com/facebook/facebook-swift-sdk/commit/335ad2c0dd0d277759046a1e4b0d87643ca176e1), which updates the sample apps so they compile.
+Unfortunately there is no further documentation of the changes at this time.

 ### For Objective-C Developers

 #### Q: Does this affect me?